 f.
 Settings

-Organization and account management
+Organization and Account Management

 In Saner, an organization is a dedicated space that can contain one or more accounts.
-An account includes devices, device groups, and user groups managed by the Account Admin.
+An account includes devices, device groups, and user groups managed by the Account Manager.
 After installation, the Saner Agent automatically assigns the device to the appropriate account.

-List all organizations
+List all Organizations

-User access level: You must be signed in as an Admin or Organization Admin to view all organizations. |
+| User access level: You must be signed in as an Admin or Organization Manager to view all organizations. |

-On the Control Panel page, select the drop-down menu next to the organization icon, and then select All Organizations.
+On the Control Panel page, select the drop-down menu next to the organization

 The All Organizations page appears on the right side of the screen.
 It displays the total number of organizations, as well as the number of subscriptions assigned and the number of subscriptions available.